Mr1kuntal/netflix-gpt/README.md

 - Browse (after authentication)
     - header
-    - Main movie
+    - Main Container
         - trailor in background
         - title and description
+    - Secondary Conatiner
-        - movie suggestions
+        - movie genre
-            - moviesList * N
+            - moviesCard * N

 - NetFlixGPT
     - searchBar
     - movie suggestions

 # things learned
 - robots.txt file ---> is a text file that tells search engine crawlers which pages or files they can or can't request from your site